Down Mexico Way

 “May I call you later?”

-The low flying helicopter reappeared overhead and Ava gasped as Joseph clasped her hand again and jerked her toward the house.
+The low flying helicopter reappeared overhead and Isabella gasped as Joseph clasped her hand again and jerked her toward the house.

 “Joe, what are you doing!”

 A bullet hit the dirt where Joseph had stood.
-Ava understood.
+Isabella understood.
 She started running with him as she turned her head to see the chopper’s cab opened and a sniper focusing.
 Joseph lifted a plank from the porch floor.
-Ava frowned in confusion as Joseph pulled a large weapon from its hiding place.
+Isabella frowned in confusion as Joseph pulled a large weapon from its hiding place.

 “Get in the house!”

 Joseph pushed open the door and shoved her inside.
-He jumped off the porch and Ava watched through the window as he turned away so that she saw only his profile.
+He jumped off the porch and Isabella watched through the window as he turned away so she saw only his profile.
 The huge barreled weapon looked many times larger than a rifle.
 He placed it to rest over his shoulder.
-Whatever the weapon was, it held a large cartridge that Joseph aimed and released.
-It blasted and hurled a huge bomb toward the craft as rapidly as the explosion from its rear rushed in an opposite direction.
-The thrust of the weapon’s exhaust would have toppled the wall she stood behind if he hadn’t turned the back exhaust of the weapon away from the house.
+It held a large cartridge which Joseph aimed and released blasting and hurling a huge bomb rapidly toward the craft.
+The explosion from the weapon’s rear rushed in the opposite direction.
+The thrust of its exhaust would have toppled the wall she stood behind if he hadn’t turned it away from the house.
 The chopper blew into flames and crashed into the nearby sandy field.
 Black smoke rose high overhead.